-Contact me by email (be sure to include "INST611" in the subject).
+Contact me by email (be sure to include "INST611" in the subject or use the Canvas Inbox feature).

-I will reply to emails within 48 hours; if for any reason you have not heard from me after that time, please send me a follow-up email.
+I generally reply to emails within 48 hours; if for any reason you have not heard from me after that time, please send me a follow-up email.